mjf1406/worksheet-generators/README.md

 - worksheet: Custom (user picks and chooses which ones to include and the form is built dynamically to accommodate)
 - worksheet: Vocabulary Hunt (uses the reading passage generator tool)
 - worksheet: cloze
-- tool: reading passage generator (similar to [this](https://www.magicschool.ai/tools/vocabulary-based-text-generator))
+- worksheet: reading passage generator (similar to [this](https://www.magicschool.ai/tools/vocabulary-based-text-generator))
   - use morphological variations?
   - generate one for each student?
     - automatically set word count by the student's grade level